MelvinSantanaG/MelvinSantanaG/README.md

-🖐 Hi everybody, I am live in 🇩🇴.
+🖐 Hi everybody, I live in 🇩🇴.

 🖐 Hola a todos, vivo en 🇩🇴.